shyybi/KeKW/README.md

 # KeKW
-Simple Osint tool for Webiste
+Simple Osint tool for Website

 Don't use it for illegal use